PhilipYip1988/python-tutorials/010_modules/readme.md

 ![img_003](./images/img_003.png)

-### import as alias
+## import as alias

 If a script file is widely used, throughout an interactive notebook, it can be useful to import the script file as an alias.
-Typically the alias is a shorter name than the name of the script file.
+Typically the alias is a shorter name than the original name of the script file.
 For example the alias ```s0``` can be used:

 ```
 import script0 as s0